HotosTrivia/HotosTrivia.github.io/README.md

 There are no upcoming, scheduled Trivia events.
 However, below we leave some general guidelines about our current organization.

+## Content Contributions

+Systems Trivia rely upon anecdotes, paper descriptions, and other contributions by members of the systems community.
+If you have some anecdotes you'd like to share or you simply contribute to the content of the event, then please consider filling out and submitting this [form](https://forms.gle/GnKmemD7h3Y9wefFA)

+### Feedback

+If you have any feedback that you would like to share regarding our HotOS event, then please consider submitting this [feedback form](https://forms.gle/ViNmjNCr7F6kEJM86).
+We look forward to your feedback to improve the event in the future!

 ## Event Details

 The events are held entirely virtually and will be streamed on [Twitch](https://www.twitch.tv/vaastav05).